martadella/CrossStitchPatternMaker/README.md

 # CrossStitchPatternMaker
-Converts an image to cross stitch pattern based on user-specified width of the final pattern and the number of colors used.
+Converts an image to a cross stitch pattern based on user-specified width of the final pattern and the number of colors used.
 Draws vertical and horizontal lines, creating cells, and assigns a character to each cell.

 Installation: